 Thank you Mr. Chairman, Senator Cardin, Members of the Committee, I am honored to testify today on U.S. strategy in Afghanistan.
 I appreciate this opportunity to address why continued U.S. engagement in Afghanistan is so important, and to place our efforts there in the context of the challenge we face from the extreme, distorted Islamic ideology which threatens our citizens, our values and our way of life.
-Rather than submit a statement for the record, I would refer the Committee to

 Rather than submit a statement for the record, I would refer the Committee to the recent Atlantic Council paper on Afghanistan and U.S. Security, of which I was the principal author.
 Co-signed by 28 former senior U.S. government officials of both parties and prominent policy experts, and with Senators McCain and Reed as honorary co-sponsors, the paper registers bi-partisan agreement that Afghanistan matters to America's security, has a way forward to success despite all the challenges, merits the continued U.S. engagement required to protect American interests, and should be seen in the context of the broader terrorist threat.
-Inter alia, we argued to maintain U.S. and coalition military forces and intelligence assets at close-to-current levels and to leave options open for the next American president.
+Inter alia, we argued to maintain U.S. and coalition military forces and intelligence assets at close-to-cur-

-to maintain U.S. and coantion minitary forces and intelligence assets at close-to-current levels and to leave options open for the next American president.
 We know that 2014 and 2015 were years of great political, security, and economic transition and uncertainty for Afghanistan.
 With clarity about long term U.S. engagement, there is now the opportunity to turn that around. applaud President Obama's decision to maintain the U.S. military presence in Afghanistan through 2016 and beyond.
+This is a crucially important strategic indicator of U.S. committened to Afghanistan through 2016 and beyond. and beyond.
 This is a crucially important strategic indicator of U.S. commitment to Afghanistan's security and success.
 It provides clarity for Afghans, the Taliban and the region that there will be a significant U.S. military role in the future, with no deadline.
 I wish such clarity had been provided several years ago.
 It is critical to the confidence of Afghans that they can succeed, and to demonstrating to the Taliban that they cannot.
-Clarity that the Afghan project will not fail, that Afghanistan will not collapse under Taliban pressure and terror, will be crucial to the prospects for Afghan confidence, continued success and ultimately for peace.
-Preserving that clarity is in fact the priority strategic goal: it must be clear there is no space in Afghanistan for Al-Qaida and Daesh to flourish, nor a place for the Taliban absent a political settlement.
+Clarity that the Afghan project will not fail, that Afghanistan will not collapse under Taliban pressure and terror, will be crucial to the presents for Afghan confidence partitived suggests and ultimately for pages. the prospects for Afghan confidence, continued success and ultimately for peace.
+Preserving that clarity is in fact the priority strategic goal: it must be clear there is no space in Afghanistan for Al-Qaida and Daesh to flourish, nor a place for the Taliban absent a political settlement